 Whether I’m a new or experienced student, the practice of Self-Breema in a room full of others who have a common and essential wish for their lives creates a profound and unifying atmosphere, in which each of us receive that which is uniquely needed and given in This Moment.

 With gratitude—and to support this inner direction—I’m planning to begin 2019 by attending each day of the January Self-Breema series, Celebrating the Morning.
 What better way to plant the seeds for an essentially nourishing New Year?
 Please join me!

-Roxanne Caswell is a staff Instructor at the Breema Center who will be participating in International Breema Week events January 5th-13th.
-Visit www.breema.info/ibw for more information or to participate in classes or events happening near you.
+Roxanne Caswell is a staff Instructor at the Breema Center who teaches in the US and internationally.
+Visit www.breema.com for more information or to participate in classes or events happening near you.